 Your health care provider can prescribe medicines to help you quit tobacco use.
 These medicines do not contain nicotine and are not habit-forming.
 They work in a different way than nicotine patches, gums, sprays, or lozenges.

 - Keep you from starting to use tobacco again

 Like other treatments, these medicines work best when they are part of a program that includes:

-- Getting support from a doctor, counselor, or support group.
+- Getting support from a provider, counselor, or support group

 Bupropion is a pill that may cut down your craving for tobacco.

 Bupropion is also used for people with depression.
 It helps with quitting tobacco, even if you do not have problems with depression.
 It is not fully clear how bupropion helps with tobacco cravings and quitting tobacco.

 Bupropion should not be used for people who: